First lady Jill Biden visits Washington military bases in support of families

+NAVAL AIR STATION, WHIDBEY ISLAND — First lady Jill Biden toured a pair of military bases in Washington on Tuesday, in her first visit to the state since Joe Biden was sworn in as president.

-JOINT BASE LEWIS-MCCHORD, Wash. — First lady Jill Biden spent her day Tuesday at the Joint Base Lewis-McChord (JBLM) in Tacoma, before traveling to the Naval Air Station Whidbey Island as part of tour of military bases to meet with service families.
+Biden began the day at Joint Base Lewis-McChord (JBLM), south of Tacoma, before flying north to Naval Air Station Whidbey Island, touring the facilities and listening to concerns of military families.

-Biden arrived in Washington Monday and started her day Tuesday visiting the new children’s museum at JBLM, south of Tacoma.

-She entered the Sensorial Exhibit accompanied by Gov. Jay Inslee and his wife, Trudi.
-Officials gave Biden a tour of museum exhibits, starting with a water feature.
-Biden ran her hand through a small fountain and said, “This is so cool, right?”
+At both bases, Biden spoke about the struggles facing military families, and promoting a relaunch of a support program called “Joining Forces,” which she worked on with Michelle Obama during the Obama administration.

+“The men and women of our armed forces can’t be at their best when they are worried that their families are struggling,” she said at the Whidbey Island stop.

 “I’ve seen how resilient you are in so many things,” Biden told the military families at the museum.
 “Whether it’s changing jobs or a new school, becoming the default parent, moving yet again, and then having to say goodbye to friends and families just to make it work.
 So many Americans don’t know what your lives are like and the struggles you’ve faced.”